 After a brief moment of consideration, he added, “But we hope they are …”

 Victor and I exploded in laughter.

 We stopped for lunch at a large empty restaurant and sat cross-legged on pillows while filling up on traditional beans in tomato sauce and rice.

-The highlight of the first day was a steep hill we climbed in our Jeep and the incredible view of the White Desert that opened up in front of us.
+The highlight of the first day was the steep hill we climbed in our Jeep and the incredible view of the White Desert that opened up in front of us.
 Creamy-colored chalk rocks, like strange haystacks, littered the horizon, as the lowering sun was playing off their white-washed shapes.
 I climbed up and down the hill, angling for the best light and composition with my camera, and still could not get a single picture that truly revealed the beauty before my eyes.
 Finally, letting go of my photography ambitions, I sat down, letting the sand run through my fingers, and watched the sun and wind playing among the stacks of the White Desert.
 I was, no doubt, witnessing one of the rare natural wonders of the world with the same sense of awe and quiet admiration I felt at the Grand Canyon, Iguacu Falls, Yellowstone National Park, or Glacier Lagoon in Iceland.

 As we drove through the White Desert, we saw incredible geologic formations - sedentary rocks eroded by sandstorms into natural sculptures, some looking like mushrooms, others like birds in flight.
 It was unlike anything I have ever seen or imagined.
 The only desert I have been to before was in Israel, an endless vista of golden sand, shifting between dunes by gusts of hot wind.
 That is what I imagined the White Desert to be like and could not understand the enthusiasm of our guidebooks and multiple reviewers online.
 Now that I was here, all I could do was marvel at the natural beauty around me, holding my breath as every turn of the road revealed new wonders.